DebalekhaChakraborty/AI-Based-Detection-of-Rotten-Fruits/README.md

 This project studies the visual classification of fresh and rotten fruit with a convolutional neural network (CNN).
 Version 1 supports photographs of apples, bananas, and oranges.

-The complete pipeline covers image collection guidance, exploratory analysis, reproducible dataset splitting, CNN training, evaluation, single-image prediction, and a local Flask demonstration.
-The repository does not contain a dataset or trained model, so predictive performance is not yet established.
+The complete pipeline covers provenance and integrity auditing, exploratory analysis, leakage-aware splitting, CNN training, evaluation, single-image prediction, and a local Flask demonstration.
+V1 has now been genuinely trained and evaluated while keeping the third-party dataset and large model binary outside Git.

 ## Historical Runtime Contract